SHRIRAMFIN

 Is Shriram Finance stock expensive?

-Shriram Finance is expensive when considering the Price to Book, however latest PE is < 3 yr avg PE.
-Latest PE of Shriram Finance is 12.18 while 3 year average PE is 12.76.
-Also latest Price to Book of Shriram Finance is 2.09 while 3yr average is 1.71.
+Yes, Shriram Finance is expensive.
+Latest PE of Shriram Finance is 15.52, while 3 year average PE is 12.75.
+Also latest Price to Book of Shriram Finance is 2.53 while 3yr average is 1.73.

 Has the share price of Shriram Finance grown faster than its competition?

-Shriram Finance has given lower returns compared to its competitors.
-Shriram Finance has grown at ~22.74% over the last 4yrs while peers have grown at a median rate of 29.65%
+Shriram Finance has given better returns compared to its competitors.
+Shriram Finance has grown at ~43.82% over the last 2yrs while peers have grown at a median rate of 17.58%

 Is the promoter bullish about Shriram Finance?

-Promoters seem not to be bullish about the company and have been selling shares in the open market.
-Latest quarter promoter holding in Shriram Finance is 25.39% and last quarter promoter holding is 25.4%
+Promoters stake in the company seems stable, and we need to go through filings and allocation of resources to gauge promoter bullishness.
+Latest quarter promoter holding in Shriram Finance is 25.39% and last quarter promoter holding is 25.39%.

 Are mutual funds buying/selling Shriram Finance?